aasrinivasan/SGSASample/README.md

 # SGSASample
-This is my test repo
+This was my sample repository I made fof SGSA.